juanmiguelalva/JuanMiguelAlva/README.md

 - 📫 **How to reach me:** **juanmiguelalvabellido@gmail.com**

-- 📄 **Know about my experiences:** My application development experience has developed my problem-solving skills, decision-making abilities, and solution implementation expertise.
-I keep abreast of IT trends, quality management and information security are crucial to achieve innovative, effective and reliable solutions.
+- 📄 **Know about my experiences:** My experience in application development has allowed me to develop my ability to solve problems, make decisions and implement solutions.

 - ⚡ **Fun fact:** I'm passionate about graphic design and its role in user-friendly application development.